SpudY2K/sm64-fst-brute-forcer/README.md

 The best boundary distance (usually negative) is recorded for each starting position.
 Filtering only positive values for these will return the upwarp-compatible starting positions.
 Values are returned in a csv for convenience.

+This project has since evolved into a master bruteforcer, doing all bruteforcing starting from platform tilts, all the way to solving the 10k route.

 *Developed in VS 2019*
 *Original CUDA code by SpudY2K*
 *Ported from CUDA to OpenCL by superminer (WIP)*